sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] Move ui code to a separate module.
 1. [x] Provide shortcuts to begin, end, top, and bottom.
 1. [x] Prevent scrolling down (right) if the bottom line (rightmost column) is visible.